-November 2017, suddenly Jeroen Hermkens saw the diversity of ‘De Poel’ from Amstelveen’s Town Hall due to its ever changing weather, wind and light.
+November 2017, suddenly Jeroen Hermkens saw the diversity of ‘De Poel’ (The Abyss) from Amstelveen’s Town Hall due to its ever changing weather, wind and light.
 Later it looked like every moment was the same but it was always different.

 As of that moment Jeroen made a picture of De Poel upon arrival every day.
 Two months later Jeroen also took a photo every day at departure and decided to make a series of a year.
 At the start Jeroen had no idea of the importance of De Poel for Amstelveen or what the name of the church was (‘Urbanus’).
 The dynamics of the water and the sky got him hooked.
 Much later Jeroen learned that due to the Poel’s shallowness and ground layer the water keeps changing its color from deep blue, black, mirror like shining to chemical green.

 September 15 Jeroen was laying lazily on the couch when he learned that the church was on fire.
 Suddenly the element fire was also present.
 Next Monday morning Jeroen saw the main tower still towering over De Poel.
 From the small second tower though, used to check his focus, only some pickets were leftover.

 Until then Jeroen only had a vague idea to collect the photographs in a book.
 The fire convinced him to make this book so the dynamics and variety of De Poel can be celebrated at any moment.
 A part of the proceeds of the book will be donated to the rebuild of the Urbanus to restore the horizon.